 5. Simulations of Ellipsoidal Colloids and Confinement Effects.
 To simulate the diffusion and hydrodynamic responses of ellipsoidal colloids subject to confinement effects within a channel, we develop a model based on control nodes connected by harmonic bonds with a specified rest-length as shown in Figure 4.3.
 The control node distribution is obtained by starting with a scaled icosahedron and bisecting the edges recursively.
-Similar types of models have been developed in [23, 2, 19].
-We choose the strength of the bonds sufficiently strong that a rigid-body no-slip response is obtained for the hydrodynamics.
-We consider how this model behaves in practice as a model for ellipsoids of different aspect ratios by making comparisons with the classical analytic results of Perrin [13, 26].
+We refine the edges of the icosahedron so that the bond length is about half of the grid size.
+Similar types of models have been developed in [27, 2, 23].
+We choose the strength of the bonds sufficiently strong that there is minimal deformation of the particle shape when subject to hydrodynamic flow and applied forces ensuring a rigid-body-like response.
+We also choose a sufficiently strong coupling parameter for the fluid and control particles to ensure a no-slip-like response (for details see Table 5.1).
+We consider how our model behaves in practice for ellipsoidal particles of different aspect ratios by making comparisons with the classical analytic results of Perrin [13, 30, 19, 20].

 5.1.
 Translational and Rotational Mobility.
 We consider prolate ellipsoidal colloids with semi-major axis a and semi-minor axes b = c.
-For such colloidal particles in a bulk Newtonian fluid, the translational mobility has been analytically predicted by Perrin as [13, 26]
+For such colloidal particles in a bulk Newtonian fluid, the translational mobility has been analytically predicted by Perrin as [13, 30]